 The A7R III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.

 Unlike the M10, the A7R III has the capacity to capture high quality composite images by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the A7R III offers substantially better image quality than the M10 (overall score 14 points higher).
 The advantage is based on 1.6 bits higher color depth, 1.5 EV in additional dynamic range, and 0.7 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The A7R III indeed provides for movie recording, while the M10 does not.
 The highest resolution format that the A7R III can use is 4K/30p.

 Feature comparison: Leica M10 vs Sony A7R III